Start Your AWS Serverless Service With Two Clicks

 You are also getting:

-GitHub actions pipeline with Python and security best practices (linter, code formater, etc.).
+CI/CD pipeline based on GitHub actions with Python and security best practices (linters, code formatters, etc.).

 CDK 2 deployable project.